SixLabors/docs/articles/imagesharp.drawing/imagesandprocessing.md

 image.Mutate(ctx => ctx.Paint(canvas =>
 {
     // The star path controls coverage; the brush supplies the sampled image pixels. canvas.Fill(brush, star);
     canvas.Draw(Pens.Solid(Color.DarkSlateGray, 3), star);
 }));
 ```

+An image brush is best when the same texture should fill a shape, text path, or repeated decorative element.
+For one-off rectangular placement, `DrawImage(...)` is usually easier to reason about.

 ## Apply Processors Inside a Shape